deanturpin/superdean.com/watchmaker.md

 - Moebius D5: slow wheels; e.g., arbor, cannon pinion, hour wheel, minute wheel
 - Moebius 9415: pallet fork jewels
 - Moebius 9501, DX: keyless works
-- Moebius 8217: for inside barrel wall (getting serious!)
+- Moebius 8217: "braking grease" for inside barrel wall (getting serious!)

 ## Timegraphers

 A Timegrapher is the go-to tool for the job and at the low end they are surprisingly inexpensive.
-But you can get some useful results from a phone app; use with an earbud mic if you're not in a completely quiet environment.
+But you can get some useful results from a phone app: use with an earbud mic if you're not in a completely quiet environment.

 ## Mainspring winders

 You can fix a lot by replacing parts rather than making new ones; but I think mainspring winders are the first step into it becoming serious.
-This _can_ be done by hand, however, people will get very cross about it if they find out.
+This _can_ be done by hand, however, people will get very cross about it if they find out, and you may be compromising the power reserve of the watch.

 ## Tweezers